mithunkatti/skill-dev-documentation/README.md

-14. Download the connector.
+14. Download the app, which is call a "connector" in the Connector Development Kit.

-15. Decrypt the .car file to extract the raw OpenAPI needed for the watsonx Orchestrate skill by using the command IBM provided.
+15. Decrypt the .car file to extract the raw OpenAPI needed for the watsonx Orchestrate skill by using the command you received from IBM.

 Now you can continue developing the skill.